 Having some knowledge of the Arrondissements of Paris will help you choose the best Arrondissement to stay and see the magnificent and unmissable attractions in the city.
 Each Arrondissement has its own distinct vibe, charm, and character.
-Here are some of the districts you don’t want to miss on your trip to the City of Light.
+Here are some of the districts you don’t want to miss on your trip to the City of Lights.

 One of the smallest Arrondissements of Paris, the 1st Arrondissement encompasses many of the top tourist attractions, including the Louvre, Tuileries Gardens, and the Royal Palace.
 A lively and trendy district, the 3rd Arrondissement has crooked, cobbled and curious streets full of vintage shops, art galleries, hôtel particuliers, wine bars and cafes.